 In 2015, Donna Carroll, cofounder of Ecstatic Dance Oakland, followed the clear requests for more Ecstatic Dances and created Ecstatic Dance International.
 She began training people from all over the world on how to start and grow a thriving Ecstatic Dance community.

-In 2018, Donna partnered with Bernice Raabis, founder of Dance the Medicine in Nelson, B.C., Canada.
-Together, they have expanded the training programs to be even more effective at helping students create successful Ecstatic Dance communities.
-The current offerings include an Event Producer Training, a Space Guardian Training, and an Ecstatic DJ Training, as well an ongoing membership option to support graduates.
+In 2018, Donna joined with Bernice Raabis, founder of Dance the Medicine in Nelson, B.C., Canada.
+They have expanded the training programs to be even more effective at helping students create successful Ecstatic Dance communities.
+The current offerings include an Event Producer Training, a Leadership Training, and an Ecstatic DJ Training, as well an ongoing membership option to support graduates.